 2. Let go of the outcome

-Conversely, you then need to let go of the outcome.
-Desperately wanting something to happen simply creates a negativity which just keeps your desires away from you.
-Also the reason things don’t work out could be for a number of reasons.
-For example if the peaceful loving meal erupts into world war three, then you might have to learn acceptance or how to help others navigate their own emotions.
+To increase your odds of success, you need to let go of the outcome.
+Desperately wanting something to happen simply creates negativity.
+This negativity just keeps your desires away from you.
+Also, the reason things don’t work out could be for a number of reasons.
+For example, if the peaceful loving meal erupts into world war three, then you might have to learn acceptance or how to help others navigate their own emotions.

 3. Develop strategies and stick to them